core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 {{RFC9177}} specifies a specialized alternative method for CoAP block-wise transfer.
 It specifies that "servers MUST ignore multicast requests that contain the Q-Block2 Option".

 ## Transport Protocols ## {#sec-transport}
-In this document UDP, both over IPv4 and IPv6, is considered as the default transport protocol for CoAP group communication.
+In this document, UDP (both over IPv4 and IPv6) is considered as the default transport protocol for CoAP group communication.

 ### UDP/IPv6 Multicast Transport ### {#sec-udptransport}
 CoAP group communication can use UDP over IPv6 as a transport protocol, provided that IPv6 multicast is enabled.
 IPv6 multicast MAY be supported in a network only for a limited scope.
 For example, {{sec-rpl}} describes the potential limited support of RPL for multicast, depending on how the protocol is configured.